bushbecky/Microchip_PIC_Serial_RS232/README.md

 *For more C sample code, see [www.MicrochipC.com](http://www.MicrochipC.com/).*

+## Abstract

-This shows how to get a serial port up and running for a PIC16F876 and a PIC18F252 or PIC18F452.
+Shows how to get a serial port up and running for a PIC16F876, PIC18F252 or PIC18F452.

+Includes full schematics, PCB, component list, C code and lots of instructions.

-> Do you have examples for other microcontrollers?
-All pull requests will be honored!
+> Do you have examples for other microcontrollers to share with the community?
+We honour 95% of pull requests within a few days!

 # PIC16F876